pytest-dev/pytest-splinter/README.rst

     so there you can do whatever you want, and not only execute javascript via browser.evaluate_script.

 *  `status_code <http://splinter.cobrateam.info/docs/http-status-code-and-exception.html>`_
-    This functionality is removed, so not available.
+    This functionality is overriden.
 Splinter implements this using additional request from python side, which is in general performance-wise not a good idea.
 Also normally when you interact with the browser as a user, you don't need the status code of the page.
+But for those who still need that for some reason, `status_code` is made lazy - when you access it, it will make an additional request (one-time, further accesses to it will return cached value, until next call to `visit`).

 Several browsers for your test